 Surveys can be quick to write and execute, often taking only 1-2 hours to set up.
 However, designing effective questions that don’t introduce biases into customers' answers can require a high degree of skill, multiple revisions, and even comprehension tests run on the survey.

 Collecting results typically takes more time and depends on the communication channels available to distribute the survey.
-Response rates can vary from one percent to 20 percent on a survey sent to existing customers, depending on the level of customer engagement, so large numbers of target customers and a good deal of time may be required to collect data.
+Response rates can vary from 1 to 20 percent on a survey sent to existing customers, depending on the level of customer engagement, so large numbers of target customers and a good deal of time may be required to collect data.

 Analyzing the data can take 4-8 hours, depending on the length of the survey, the number of respondents, and the quality of responses.
 As answers are free text, a large amount of reading, transcribing, and synthesizing may be required.

-Write screening questions:
+Write screening questions.

 A few leading questions can be placed in a survey to identify “professional survey respondents” who will lie to be included in a survey or have a chance to participate in a follow-up research project for cash.